 fear

-I can talk about fear quite easily because it's been such a big part of my life -- actually a driving force behind many of my actions (and inaction) for all of the years the I've been on this planet.
+I can talk about fear quite easily because it's been such a dominant part of my life -- actually a driving force behind many of my actions (and inaction) for all of the years the I've been on this planet.
 Fear has been with me since early childhood and the fear of getting in trouble or the fear of a spanking, through my adolescent years with the fear of doing something wrong and the fear of rejection, and through my adult years, and the fear of being alone and the fear of things falling apart out of my control, though I'm happy to say that the fear has diminished a great deal over the last few years.

 I've come to learn that fear's kind of silly in most situations.
 It does little except make me nervous and aggravated, but it doesn't change the situation at all.
-Now, if fear actually helped, I'd be all for it, but it usually doesn't do much good at all.
+Now, if fear actually helped I'd be all for it, but it usually doesn't do much good at all.
 It's the result of unrealistic expectations, and there are those who believe that we aren't actually afraid of situations or people themselves, but of what we consider those situations or people to be.
 In other words, we create our own fears through the way that we look at the world and the way that we see things.
 If we see something as a threat, we feel fear; if we see that same thing as a challenge, the fear becomes thoughts of how to overcome that challenge.

-We see this principle in action in athletics all the time.
-How often have we seen someone conquer his or her fear and perform wonderfully in sports?
 We give our children pep talks and tell them that even though they may be afraid to get out there and play, they'll never know how well they could do if they don't at least try.
 And if they trust us, they'll take us at our word and go and try, usually finding out that it isn't nearly as bad as they thought it was.
-We have an awesome power as parents and adult role models to help kids get over their fears if we want to help them in that way, and in that power is a great responsibility.

 We adults also have plenty of people in our lives who try to help us by encouraging us to face our fears, but since we're their peers, we usually don't allow them to have the same power of authority over us.
 My co-worker or wife can encourage me all they want, but I'm an adult now, and they don't know any better than I what's good for me.
 So except in certain situations, I'll listen to their input, but I'll act on what I know to be true.
 In this way, fear keeps its hold on us.